amejiarosario/amejiarosario.github.io/source/_drafts/big-o-notation-and-time-complexity-to-speed-up-your-algorithms.md

 The Big-O notation is used to classify algorithms based on their running time or space (memory used) as the input grows.
 The `O` function is the growth rate in function of the input size `n`.

-Before we dive in, here is the **Big O cheatsheet** and examples that we are going to cover on this post:
+Before we dive in, here is the **big O cheatsheet** and examples that we are going to cover on this post:

 Big O Notation | Name | Example(s)
 --- | --- | ---